neo4j/drivers-migration-assistant/README.md

 ```

 Paths support globbing.
-Multiple paths can be provided as positional arguments.
+Yol can provide multiple paths as positional arguments.
 For example (quotes for shell expansion),

 ```bash